Amazon Cloud Cam Hands-On Camera Review

 Most of the Alexa-enabled features are limited to those who own an Alexa device with a screen (Amazon Fire TV, Fire Tablet, Echo Show, or Echo Spot device).
 If you happen to be a part of this lucky crowd, you can ask Alexa to stream a live feed from your camera to your device or you can ask Alexa to retrieve 24 hours of notification activity.
 For example, “Alexa, play my notifications.”
 You can also ask to view the most recent video clip.
 Cloud Cam also supports advanced Alexa-enabled features.
 From the app, you can enable Alexa notifications, and you can use two-way talk.

-I do not own an Alexa device with a screen, but I do own an Echo and Echo Dot.
+We do not own an Alexa device with a screen to test Cloud Cam with, but we do own an Echo and Echo Dot.
 Other cameras, like Blink, support skills for non-screened devices that let you do things like arm and disarm your camera using your voice.
-As Amazon is a common denominator between Echo devices and Cloud Cam, I found it hard to accept the fact that Amazon would leave Echo and Echo Dot users out.
-I headed straight for my Alexa app, hit Skills, typed in Cloud Cam, and found my answer…they didn’t leave us out.
+As Amazon is a common denominator between Echo devices and Cloud Cam, we found it hard to accept the fact that Amazon would leave Echo and Echo Dot users out. we headed straight for our Alexa app, hit Skills, typed in Cloud Cam, and found our answer…they didn’t leave us out.

 The Amazon Cloud Cam skill is automatically enabled on all available Alexa devices which Amazon lists as Echo Show, Echo, Echo Dot, Echo Plus, Echo Spot, Fire TV (lacks notification support), and Alexa-enabled Fire Tablets Gen 7+.

-Once set up, I started with the obvious, “Alexa, play my notifications.”
+Once set up, we started with the obvious, “Alexa, play my notifications.”
 She responded with, “You don’t have any notifications.”
-So I tried to be a little more descriptive, “Alexa, play my Cloud Cam notifications.”
-She responded with, “Playing The Asians [Explicit].”
-After washing out my ears, I tried to dig deeper.
-I assumed that the problem was that I wasn’t using my camera name so I tried again, “Alexa, turn on Front Door.”
+So we tried to be a little more descriptive, “Alexa, play my Cloud Cam notifications.”
+She responded with, “Playing The Asians (Explicit).”
+After washing out our ears, we tried to dig deeper.
+We assumed that the problem was that we weren’t using the camera name, so we tried again, “Alexa, turn on Front Door.”
 She responded with an “okay,” but nothing happened.
-Finally, it dawned on me that I have more than one device named “front door” so I changed Cloud Cam’s name to “Hallway.”
+Finally, it dawned on us that we have more than one device named “front door”, so we changed Cloud Cam’s name to “Hallway.”
 And finally, success.
 Well, kind of.

-I couldn’t get Alexa to play notifications, I couldn’t get it to play alerts, and while I was able to turn the camera on using my voice, turning it off is not supported.
+We couldn’t get Alexa to play notifications, we couldn’t get it to play alerts, and while we were able to turn the camera on using our voices, turning it off is not supported.
 It also lacks support for other basic features including the ability to ask for information on recent motion events.
 All-in-all, the Alexa integration is sort of a miss at this time.
-Especially with geofencing working as well as it does, I can’t ever imagine a time when I would use my voice to turn Alexa on.
+Especially with geofencing working as well as it does, we can’t ever imagine a time when we would use our voice to turn Alexa on.

 Will It Work With Blink?